-Danielle Olson is a Ph.D.
-Student in Electrical Engineering & Computer Science at MIT and works as a Research Assistant in the Imagination, Computation, and Expressions (ICE) Lab within the MIT Computer Science and Artificial Intelligence Laboratory.
-Danielle graduated with a B.S. in Computer Science & Engineering from MIT in 2014.
-While at MIT, — in addition to founding Gique — Danielle served as an MIT Media Lab researcher, MIT Cheerleading Squad Captain, & first Student Ambassador to the MIT Office of Minority Education.
-Following her graduation from MIT, Danielle worked as a Program Manager at the Microsoft New England Research & Development Center.
-Danielle has also previously worked as Summer Program Coordinator for the MIT Office of Engineering Outreach Programs, and Learning Facilitator for the MIT STEAM Camp at Chinese International School with the MIT pK-12 Action Group.
+Danielle Olson is a Doctoral Student in Electrical Engineering & Computer Science at MIT CSAIL and works as a Research Assistant in the Imagination, Computation, and Expression (ICE) Laboratory.
+Danielle earned a B.S. in Computer Science and Engineering from MIT in 2014 and an S.M. in Electrical Engineering and Computer Science from MIT in 2019.
+Danielle has previously worked as a Program Manager at the Microsoft New England Research & Development Center, MOSTEC Summer Program Coordinator for the MIT Office of Engineering Outreach Programs, and Learning Facilitator for the MIT STEAM Camp at Chinese International School with the MIT pK-12 Action Group.

 Co-Founder + Vice President

-Phil is currently a Product Manager at ESPN.
+Phil is currently a Senior Product Manager at ESPN.
 Phil earned his Bachelor’s degree in Computer Science from Michigan State University in 2013.
-Previously, Phil has worked as a Product Manager at Twitter Boston, a Program Manager at the Microsoft New England Research & Development Center working on mobile device and application management, and a Co-Founder and developer at TempoRun.
+Previously, Phil has worked as a Product Manager at Twitter Boston, a Program Manager at the Microsoft New England Research & Development Center, and a Co-Founder and developer at TempoRun.
 Phil is passionate about the intersection of art & technology, social equity, and inclusion & diversity.

 Co-Founder + Executive Director

 College Intern Program

 Gique is fortunate to be located in Cambridge, MA, a hub of prestigious higher education, with a diverse pool of talented students who are passionate about both giving back and gaining real-world experience.
 We have had gratifying experiences in the past working with and mentoring volunteer college student interns.

 We are always seeking talented, hard-working candidates enrolled in local colleges and universities to join our Cambridge, MA, operations team as a volunteer intern.
 We are committed to fostering a program that is beneficial for both Gique and its interns: identifying opportunities within our organization for you to develop your unique skills and interests while working side-by-side with experienced mentors.